 Day 1.
 Arrival and Aalesund

-Late in the afternoon I got on the bus for the Baronen hotel.
-The bus stopped some 100 metres from it, and it took me a while to find the entrance because it was located at the back side of the building.
-The hotel’s enjoyable peculiarity was giving everyone a chance to make their own pancakes in the lobby, and I was delighted to try!
+Late in the afternoon, I got on the bus to the Baronen hotel.
+The bus stopped some 100 metres from it, and it took me a while to find the entrance because it was located at the backside of the building.
+The hotel’s enjoyable peculiarity was giving everyone a chance to make their own pancakes in the lobby, and I was delighted to try it!

 Day 4.
 Aalesund and back home.

-After breakfast I still had some time to walk around Aalesund.
+After breakfast, I still had some time to walk around Aalesund.
 The town was charming with its carpets of flowers bathed in the dazzling sunshine!
 I got as far as the Aalesund church, which looked interesting from the outside, but was unfortunately closed.
-So I walked back to the city centre, had some more ice cream and… it was already time to head back home.
+So I walked back to the city centre, had some more ice cream, and then … it was already time to head back home.
 I was bringing back a huge number of superb photos and memories to keep, and couldn’t help but feel thankful for the gorgeous weather that had really played a great part in the equation.